 Ashley appeared to have actually somehow convinced himself of his innocence and that he was going to walk free.
 He was not guilty and he was sticking to that.
 Ashley’s barrister was very good though and he did put across a convincing argument so somewhere deep inside me there was still a little bit of hope left that everything would be OK.
 On the day of the verdict all of Ashley, Flex and Eediat A’s friend’s and family were in the court.
 I sat with Ashley’s Mum and we held hands.
 There was a very pretty girl in the court on that day, I had no idea who she was, Flex and Eediat A’s girlfriends were both there, I knew them.
 The girl didn’t seem to know anyone but she kept looking over at Ashley.
-She was a Black girl with beautiful eyes and cheek bones but a really shit lace front wig.
+She was a Black girl with beautiful eyes and cheek bones.
 I assumed that she must be related to Eediat A.

 A haggered looking young white woman wearing all beige was the foreman of the jury and she was asked to read out the verdict.

 ‘In the matter of the Crown Vs Ashley Saunders for the offence of Attempted Murder do you find the defendant guilty or not guilty?’